As with any New Year's resolutions, you always start out strong, but it doesn't take long before you begin to feel your motivation flag.

 4. Remove Roadblocks Before They Happen

-Consistency is key to forming a habit, so if you know there are obstacles that could potentially disrupt that consistency, “make a plan to overcome the obstacle,” suggests Maura Thomas, a productivity expert, author and founder of RegainYourTime.com.
+Consistency is key to forming a habit, so if you know there are obstacles that could potentially disrupt that consistency, “make a plan to overcome the obstacle,” suggests Maura Thomas, a productivity expert and author.

 For example, say you decide in 2017 that you’re going to brew coffee at home every day rather than buy an expensive cup of joe from the coffee shop.
 Think about what could stand in your way.
 If your excuse is that you always feel rushed in the morning, what can you do to remedy that?
 Perhaps it’s setting your alarm to wake you up five minutes earlier or using a programmable coffee maker that starts automatically.
 Having a strategy in place will make it easier for you to follow through on your good habits.